imixs/imixs-cloud/doc/SETUP.md

  - kubectl (the kubernetes command line interface)

 The install script can be found in the script directory /scripts/.
-We provide the install script for Debian/Ubuntu and Fedora/CentOS.
+The install script is available for Debian/Ubuntu and Fedora/CentOS.
 Run the setup script as sudo:

 For Debian 10